CTM Risk Management in Shipping

 • Maintaining secure transport

-• Providing complete documentation
+• Providing an incorporation up to documentation

-Future Trends Impacting CTM in 2026
+Future Plans Affecting CTM in 2026

-Three developments are shaping the industry:
+Three updates are shaping the industry:

 1. Increased port digitalization